Bretton24/startup/README.md

 - **Application elements** - Used good contrast and whitespace
 - **Application text content** - Consistent fonts
 - **Application images** - I made a couple of images into circles to look more like a player profile picture.

+## JavaScript deliverable

+For this deliverable I made my application functional to track and display a user's three votes.

+- **login** - When you press login it takes you to the findgame.html page and then displays your username at the top.
+- **database** - Displays the different games that are going on on the map.
+This is currently saved in local storage but will later use a databse.
+- **WebSocket** - I used the setInterval function to periodically increase a random vote count.
+This will be replaced with WebSocket messages later.
+- **application logic** - The highlight and ranking number change based up the user's selections.